MellowYarker/CryptoNotifier/README.md

     Here's an example of a setup in settings.txt:

+    ```
     CAD
     daily
     30
+    ```

     This setup converts to Canadian dollars, uses the 24 hour price as a threshold, and scans coinmarketcap.com every 30 minutes.

 3. open terminal and navigate to the CryptoNotifier directory.
-  * python3 main.py
+  * `python3 main.py`

 ## Notes
-This tool isn't complete, I just wanted to put it up because basic alerts do work.
+This tool isn't complete, I just wanted to put it up because basic alerts work.
 The code is kind of sketchy but I haven't used python in a few months, I'll fix that and the documentation over the next few weeks.

 feel free to donate if you'd like :)